scil/LaravelFly/readme.md

 Global variables and static members have similar problems.

-Mode Coroutine is more complicated than Mode Normal or Greedy.
+Mode Coroutine is more complicated than Mode Simple or Greedy.
 Requests are not handled one by one.

 There are three solutions..